Green Card for an Iraqi Who Assisted the U.S. Government

 You may be eligible for adjustment of status if:

 - You were admitted as a nonimmigrant into the United States

-- You have an approved Form I-360 under section 1244 (as an Iraqi who assisted the U.S. government)
+- You have an approved Form I-360 under section 1244 (as an Iraqi who assisted the U.S. government); and

-- There is a visa immediately available for you at the time you file Form I-485
+- A visa is immediately available for you at the time you file Form I-485

-Note: If you entered the United States as a refugee, you cannot adjust status as an Iraqi who assisted the U.S. government; you need to apply as a refugee.
+Note: If you entered the United States as a refugee, you cannot adjust status as an Iraqi who assisted the U.S. government; you must apply as a refugee.
 For more information on obtaining a Green Card through refugee status, see the Green Card for Refugees webpage.

 Supporting Evidence for Form I-485

 You should submit all of the following evidence with Form I-485:

 - A copy of your government-issued identity document with photograph;